Research projects

 Last name_first name PhD application form

-Upload the form as part of your application documents through the Loughborough University student application portal upload as part of your supporting evidence documentation.
+Upload the form as part of your application documents through the University of Hull student application portal, when asked to add a Research Proposal.
+The Form replaces the Research Proposal and so you do not need to add a Research Proposal.
 Please do not send your form directly to the Offshore Wind CDT.

 Interviews